franksalas/dend-capstone/data/readme.md

 - `dt` Time of data calculation, unix, UTC
 - `dt_isoDate` and time in UTC format
 - `timezone` Shift in seconds from UTC
+## Merging data
+The data was merge by combining `date_time` column between both datasets.

 ## Folder Structure